Saurav0094/Fingerprint-Attendance/README.md

 A beginner IoT project using Arduino/NodeMCU, jumper wires, and R307 sensors.
 Includes wiring and source code.
 # 🔐 Fingerprint Biometric Attendance System using Arduino

-This project is a **biometric attendance system** built with **Arduino UNO**, **R307 fingerprint sensor**, **0.96” OLED display**, and an **SD card module**.
-It allows users to enroll fingerprints and mark attendance, which is logged with timestamps on the SD card.
+# IoT Biometric Fingerprint Attendance System using ESP8266

+This project is an IoT-based **Fingerprint Attendance System** using **NodeMCU ESP8266**, **R307 Fingerprint Sensor**, and **OLED Display**.
+It allows you to capture attendance data via biometric fingerprint and store it in a **Google Sheet** or **Google Firebase** in real-time through Wi-Fi.
 Ideal for basic biometric attendance tracking in schools, offices, and labs.

 ---